Hector295/market-ws-actual/charts/whitestack/whitesdn-controller/README.md

-This chart install `whitesdn-controlller`, a Kubernetes controller that manages the lifecycle of networks and subnets in a WhiteSdn cluster for baremetal worker nodes that use secondary pod interfaces such as SR-IOV, IPVlan and MacVlan.
+This chart install `whitesdn-controlller`, a Kubernetes controller that manages the lifecycle of networks and subnets in a WhiteSdn cluster for baremetal worker nodes that use secondary pod interfaces such as SR-IOV and VLAN.

 ## Configuration